Fear or greed may move the market over the short term, but sooner or later economic fundamentals take control.

 We all have experienced last bubble which was lead by Realty Stocks.
 Stocks like Unitech, DLF, HDIL which were the darling of many Investors in last bull run are making new lows today.
 These stocks have massively eroded the capital of investors since 2008.

 HDIL - A mumbai based realty company, was trading at 4 digit price in Jan 2008, made all time high of Rs.
-1114 on 10th Jan 2008, couple of months after listing in stock exchanges, today trades at 2 digit price of Rs.
-92. Investors who bought this stock on that day have lost almost 91% of their capital as on date.
+1114 on 10th Jan 2008, couple of months after listing in stock exchanges, today trades at price of Rs.
+103. Investors who bought this stock on that day have lost almost 90% of their capital as on date, Rs.
+1 lakh invested in HDIL in Jan 2008 is less than Rs.
+10,000 today.
 Investors during that period was fascinated to invest in these companies.
 Every thing was rosy in terms of realty stocks, huge land bank, mega township projects, expansion in tier 1, tier 2 cities etc. No body wants to think and analyse the changed scenario as of today.

 It is easy to assume that markets are either driven solely by fear or greed.
 While that may be the case when markets are expanding or contracting, it doesn’t explain how the markets behave in between raging bulls and roaring bears.